|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 ADVANTAGES OF HIGH TEMPERATURE OPERATION:

 Advantages of higher temperature FNR operation, as compared to water moderated reactors, include increased efficiency in electricity generation and reduced embrittlement of fuel tubes.
 However, at still higher temperatures there may be significant problems related to plutonium in the core fuel rod alloy melting at 640 deg C and chemically interacting with iron in the fuel tube alloy.
-A thermal analysis which takes into account the temperature drop across the core fuel rod radius indicates that 520 degrees C is a prudent fuel set point temperature.
+A thermal analysis which takes into account the temperature drop across the core fuel rod radius and tolerance for blockage of two adjacent sodium cooling channels indicates that 460 degrees C is a prudent fuel set point temperature.

 NO THERMAL LOAD:

 When there is no external thermal load the heat extraction rate is zero.
-When the top 6.6 m of primary sodium reach 520 degrees C the nuclear chain reaction stops.
-Hence with no thermal load the primary liquid sodium pool surface temperature stabilizes at 520 degrees C. However, there may still be fission product decay heat.
-If the primary liquid sodium pool temperature exceeds 530 degrees C a cool shutdown is triggered.
+When the top 10.8 m of primary sodium reach 460 degrees C the nuclear chain reaction stops.
+Hence with no thermal load the primary liquid sodium pool surface temperature stabilizes at 460 degrees C. However, there may still be fission product decay heat.
+If the average primary liquid sodium pool temperature continues to rise and exceeds 470 degrees C a cold shutdown is triggered.

-Each mobile fuel bundle can have its insertion position adjusted to allow precise setting of that fuel bundle's operating temperature.
+Each movable fuel bundle can have its insertion position adjusted to allow precise setting of that fuel bundle's average operating temperature.

 FNR TEMPERATURE SETPOINT CONTROL: